mbernste/mbernste.github.io/_posts/2024-01-28-invertible_matrix_theorem.md

 **2 $\implies$ 8**: By Theorem 4 in the Appendix to this post.

 **2 $\iff$ 7**: By [Definition 3 from my post on spaces induced by matrices](https://mbernste.github.io/posts/matrixspaces/), the column rank of a matrix is defined to be the maximum number of linearly independent vectors that span the column space of the matrix.
-By [Theorem 2 from this same post](https://mbernste.github.io/posts/matrixspaces/) the column rank of a matrix equals the row rank and we refer to either as simply the "rank".
+By [Theorem 2  (row rank equals column rank) from this same post](https://mbernste.github.io/posts/matrixspaces/) the column rank of a matrix equals the row rank and we refer to either as simply the "rank".

 **3 $\iff$ 7**: By [Definition 3 from my post on spaces induced by matrices](https://mbernste.github.io/posts/matrixspaces/), the row rank of a matrix is defined to be the maximum number of linearly independent vectors that span the row space of the matrix.
-By [Theorem 2 from this same post](https://mbernste.github.io/posts/matrixspaces/) the row rank of a matrix equals the column rank and we refer to either as simply the "rank".
+By [Theorem 2 (row rank equals column rank) from this same post](https://mbernste.github.io/posts/matrixspaces/) the row rank of a matrix equals the column rank and we refer to either as simply the "rank".

 **3 $\iff$ 5**: This follows by the same logic described in Theorem 3 in the Appendix to this post.